sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ```

-*depends*, *conflicts* version constraint fields are defined to be in the following format:
+*depends*, *breaks* version constraint fields are defined to be in the following format:

 ```
 [>|>=|==|<|<=|^|!|!=]<version>,[>|>=|==|<|<=|^|!|!=]<version>,...